VitaliSantalau/EPAM-Lab-Spring-Summer-2022/README.md

 # EPAM-Lab-Spring-Summer-2022

-## JS Network interaction
+## JS User Data Manipulation

-- Develop page with two dropdowns “Title” and “Category”
+- Develop page with stored state that can “restore” user name and predefined theme (dark or light) after browser was closed
-- Values of selections should invoke render of data from https://api.publicapis.org/
-- Handle possible error cases
+- Apply this module to existing app (from previous task or any)

 ## solution
 follow: